-We can guarantee that you will be able to sit exams at over 30 centres around the UK .
+We can guarantee that you will be able to sit exams at over 30 centres around the UK and we know of many more that will help if they can.

 Please be aware that it is often more difficult and always more expensive to find centres for languages with an oral exam.
-A few local schools will help language students (particularly if they are language specialists) but most are put off by the oral and the “30+ blue” centres are the ones most likely to help.
+A few local schools will help language students (particularly if they are language specialists) but most are put off by the oral and the “blue” centres or Tutors and Exams are the ones where you are most likely to be able to sit.
 You might have to travel a long way, but we will always find you a place.

 Exam entry is entirely the responsibility of the student.
 We accept no liability for late, wrong or missing entries, nor do we have any influence over which centres will accept you or what they charge.
 You may be lucky and find a centre very close to where you live, but you should be prepared to make lots of phone calls and to shop around as prices and availability vary enormously.

 All candidates should read the Introduction to their course very carefully, it will provide the exam entry specification code for the subject and explain the way the examination is structured.
-Entry codes are also listed on this website, but be sure you choose the correct one.
-Candidates should also look at the Private Candidate guidance sections of the relevant exam board website:
+Entry codes are also listed on this website at https://www.ool.co.uk/examinations/exam-entry-codes/, but be sure you choose the correct one.
+Candidates should also look at the Private Candidate guidance sections of the relevant exam board website, where there are also lists of possible exam centres:

-Exam centre entry forms have to come from individual centres, but NEA /coursework forms can be downloaded from the AQA website and via Useful Links.
+Exam centre entry forms come from individual centres, we provide NEA entry forms and candidate record forms can be downloaded from the AQA website via Useful Links.

-As a general rule, if you want to sit exams in summer, you must have found an exam centre and booked your exam well before the end of January and for 2021 exams we recommend before Christmas.
+As a general rule, if you want to sit exams in summer we recommend looking for a centre before Christmas.
 Please be aware that some schools will not take exam bookings after Christmas and entry deadlines seem to get earlier every year, so it does no harm to enquire as early as possible.

-Final entry deadlines are published on the exam board websites, for example, AQA’s Key Dates, but exam centres generally prefer to be contacted very much earlier than this.
-Before Christmas, we will email everyone sitting in summer about booking their exams, but please do start to make contact with possible centres as early as you can.
+Final entry deadlines are published on the exam board websites, for example, AQA’s Key Dates, but exam centres generally prefer to be contacted very much earlier than the exam boards suggest.
+We will email everyone sitting in summer about booking their exams, but please do start to make contact with possible centres as early as you can.

 If you have any Special Needs, finding a helpful exam centre is likely to be more difficult and time consuming.
+Tutors and Exams are specialists in this area and their exam centres are easily recognised on our centre finder map.
 You will need to have the correct documentation already in place as without it no centre can give you any special conditions.
 Approval for special access arrangements/extra time/ readers etc. is very time consuming, it cannot be done at short notice.
 If you need extra time, you must inform your exam centre of any requirements before they make a booking for you.
 Unfortunately, no centre can be guaranteed to accommodate particular needs.

-IMPORTANT; if for some reason you are unable to sit your exam then it may be possible to get a full or partial refund, depending on how soon you contact the exam centre before the exam date.
-If you decide not to sit at the last minute (it does happen) then please, please at least ring your exam officer/entering centre and tell them.
+IMPORTANT; if for some reason you are unable to sit your exam then it may be possible to get a full or partial refund, depending on how soon you contact the exam centre.
+If you decide not to sit at the last minute then please, please at least ring your exam officer/entering centre and tell them.
 You will not get a refund but it will save the exam officer the stress of trying to locate you and possibly delaying the exam for other students.
 An incident where one of our students fails to report for the exam can be so stressful for the exam officer (and other students) that the centre refuses to take our students ever again!

 Below are a few suggestions about how to improve your chances of booking an exam place and maintaining good relations with your exam officer;